Tesla Model S reliability & safety rating

 In 2017, Tesla issued a recall for the Model S and Model X, covering cars built between February and October 2016.
 This was to fix a potential fault with the electronic parking brake, although the company was keen to stress that at no point were cars unsafe to drive.

 As the Model S is an electric car, there are few moving components and therefore few things that can go wrong it.
 Tesla also issues periodic over-the-air software updates, which can fix potential problems and also unlock additional performance from the electric motors.
-In 2016, the Model S achieved the highest ever percentage score in our sister title Auto Express' Driver Power customer satisfaction survey, finishing fifth overall for reliability – although the Model S was absent from the 2020 survey.
+In 2016, the Model S achieved the highest ever percentage score in the Driver Power customer satisfaction survey, finishing fifth overall for reliability – although the Model S was absent from the 2020 survey.
+What's concerning in recent years is that, while Tesla came second in our 2022 survey, nearly half of Tesla drivers reported issues before the car was a year old.

 In This Review